soimort/you-get/README.md

 ### Shell completion

-Completion definitions for Bash, Fish and Zsh can be found in [`contrib/completion`](https://github.com/soimort/you-get/tree/develop/contrib/completion).
+Completion definitions for Bash, Fish can be found in [`contrib/completion`](https://github.com/soimort/you-get/tree/develop/contrib/completion).
 Please consult your shell's manual for how to take advantage of them.

+Zsh completion can be generated automatically by running `contrib/zsh_completion.py`.

 ## Upgrading